python/cpython/Doc/c-api/init.rst

 While in most uses, you will only embed a single Python interpreter, there are cases where you need to create several independent interpreters in the same process and perhaps even in the same thread.

+Before sub-interpreters, there is a main interpreter which is the first one created by the CPython runtime during startup when the ``python`` command is run.
+The :c:func:`PyInterpreterState_Main` funtion returns a pointer to this main interpreter's state.

 Sub-interpreters allow you to do that.
 You can switch between sub-interpreters using the :c:func:`PyThreadState_Swap` function.
 You can create and destroy them using the following functions:

 .. c:function:: PyThreadState* Py_NewInterpreter()